 The American College of Sports Medicine (ACSM) Medicine & Science in Sports & Medicine “Quantity and Quality of Exercise for Developing and Maintaining Cardiorespiratory, Musculoskeletal, and Neuromotor Fitness in Apparently Healthy Adults” View Source recommends stretching each major muscle group at least two days a week to improve flexibility and maintain your joints.
 On average, stretching burns only 27 calories per 10 minutes Clinical Cardiology “Metabolic equivalents (METS) in exercise testing, exercise prescription, and evaluation of functional capacity” View Source , but its benefits extend (get it?) far beyond numbers alone.

 Can Stretching Help You Lose Weight?

-To order to lose weight, you need to create a Mayo Clinic “Counting calories: Get back to weight-loss basics” View Source by burning more calories than you take in.
-Working out plays some part in this, but it’s not everything—exercise alone has a “very small role” in weight loss, Diabetes Spectrum “Role of Physical Activity for Weight Loss and Weight Maintenance” View Source .
+To order to lose weight, you need to create a calorie deficit Mayo Clinic “Counting calories: Get back to weight-loss basics” View Source by burning more calories than you take in.
+Working out plays some part in this, but it’s not everything—exercise alone has a “very small role” in weight loss, according to one study Diabetes Spectrum “Role of Physical Activity for Weight Loss and Weight Maintenance” View Source .
 Stretching, like all kinds of movement, burns some calories—and when combined with a workout plan that includes things like high-intensity interval training (HIIT), running, strength training, and/or swimming, it may help you get closer to maintaining a deficit and ultimately losing weight.